Skylude/django-rest-framework-simplify/README.md

 ```
 The logger named `rest-framework-simplify-exception` must be configured to see the logs.

+#### Logging Sensitive Data

+The exception handler may log sensitive data with `rq_data` and `rq_query_params`.
+To avoid this,
+you must decorate your view method with the appropriate decorators:
+- `rest_framework_simplify.decorators.sensitive_rq_data`
+- `rest_framework_simplify.decorators.sensitive_rq_query_params`.

+A good rule of thumb, if you aren't comfortable with the query params or body of the endpoint you're
+working on being in logs, then you need these decorators.

 ## Models
 Django Rest Framework Simplify provides a `SimplifyModel` class, which subclasses Django's `DjangoModel` class.
 The `SimplifyModel` allows you to have additional properties on your model, for example: